 The company continually updates these personal data points.

-The company says their service allows companies to perform identity proofing, risk-based authentication and regulatory identification, thereby preventing identity fraud.
+The company says its service allows companies to perform identity proofing, risk-based authentication, and regulatory identification, thereby preventing identity fraud.

 Most importantly, their built-in transaction monitoring also enables anti-money laundering and counter-terrorism financing.